 At that first meeting, the executive board accepted a committee report that recommended incorporating the Association in the State of Illinois.
 Articles of incorporation were filed by Whitney Smith, Robert Gauron, and Emmit Mittlebeeler with the Illinois secretary of state on March 19, 1968.

 On November 17, 1969, the United States Internal Revenue Service determined the Association to be a charitable and educational tax-exempt organization.
 Believing that it was important that vexillology be recognized as a social science, Dr. Smith successfully persuaded the IRS to change the Association’s section 501(c)(3) purpose to charitable, educational, and scientific.

 In 1969, Dr. Smith represented the Association at the Third International Congress of Vexillology held in Boston, when it filed the first application for membership in the Fédération internationale des associations vexillologiques.
 The Association is one of the 12 charter members of FIAV.

-At the 2012 annual meeting, the members voted to change the Association’s legal name to “North American Vexillological Association–Association nord-américaine de vexillologie” to reflect the Association’s bi-national character.
+In 2012, the Association’s legal name was changed to “North American Vexillological Association – Association nord-américaine de vexillologie” to reflect the Association’s bi-national character.

 For a more complete memoir by Dr. Smith, see “The Origins of the North American Vexillological Association.”